 Salmon Burgers with Creamy Lemon Herb Sauce

 These light, flavorful salmon burgers hold their shape and can be cooked on a skillet or on the grill.
-One batch of a simple creamy lemon herb sauce works in two ways - folded into the burger patties to add flavor and moisture and as a sauce on the finished burgers.
-Be sure to build in 30 minutes to refrigerate the patties before cooking - this will help them to firm up and hold their shape while cooking.
+One batch of a simple creamy lemon herb sauce works in two ways.
+It's folded into the burger patties to add flavor and moisture and served on top of the finished burgers.
+Be sure to build in 30 minutes to refrigerate the patties before cooking – this will help them to firm up and hold their shape while cooking.

 Servings: 4